DSI Readers/Writers

 - __init__(filenames, target_table_prefix=None, **kwargs)

-filenames: one toml file or a list of toml files to be ingested
+One TOML file or a list of TOML files to be loaded into DSI.

 - add_rows() None